stakater-archive/StakaterCloudDocs-Archived/content/sre/gitops/environments.md

 ### 1. Build

 Build environment contains all tekton pipeline configurations/resources like *pipeline,eventlistener,pipelinrun etc*.
-These pipelines respond to changes in GitOps configuration repository and Application/Service soruce repositories.
+These pipelines respond to changes in Application/Service soruce repositories.
 This environment is used for running pipelines of tenant applications.

 ### 2. Preview